scottbucher/BirthdayBot/docs/faq.md

 ## I can't find my time zone?

-[Keval Bhatt](https://github.com/kevalbhatt) has created a handy [map time zone picker](http://kevalbhatt.github.io/timezone-picker/)!
+[KevinNovak](https://github.com/KevinNovak) has created a handy [map time zone picker](https://kevinnovak.github.io/Time-Zone-Picker//)!

 Simply click your location on the map, and use the name displayed in the drop-down box as your time zone.